rust-lang/reference/src/items/traits.md

         * Have a `where Self: Sized` bound (receiver type of `Self` (i.e. `self`) implies this).

 > **Note**: This concept was formerly known as *object safety*.
-> The original set of rules were defined in [RFC 255] and have since been extended.

 ```rust
 # use std::rc::Rc;